lRefund/lRenjector/README.md

 # lRenjector
  - I thought it would be a good idea to share one of my projects with you.
-Now I want to introduce you to my injector - lRejector.
+Now I want to introduce you to my injector - lRenjector.

 ## Instructions:
 1. Install the contents from git in a way that is convenient for you and open the .sln.